LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 ### Arrow Functions
 **Arrow functions** are simplified functions.
-They can be used as arguments and passed to other functions because they do not affect the global scope of the project.
-This makes them very useful for defining props, working with loops, and conditional statements.
+You can use an arrow function as an argument for other functions.
+They do not affect the global scope of the project.
+Due to their scope, they can be very useful for defining `props`, loops, and conditionals.
 These functions will return values without using the `return` keyword.

 Why not only use arrow functions?
 For long functions.
 They are great for short expressions but longer functions can be hard to read.